Droid00000/LavaQueue/README.md

 ## Next Queue Track

 Gets the next track in the queue.
-Plays the track if the player isn't playing.
+Plays the next track if the player isn't playing.
 Response is a [track](https://lavalink.dev/api/rest#track) object.

 ```
 GET /v4/sessions/{sessionId}/players/{guildId}/queue/next